apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication.md

 | `/oidc/accessToken`, `/oidc/token`        | Produces authorized access tokens.
 | `/oidc/revoke`                            | [Revoke](https://tools.ietf.org/html/rfc7009) access or refresh tokens.
 This endpoint expects HTTP basic authentication with OIDC service `client_id` and `client_secret` associated as username and password.
 | `/oidc/register`                          | Register clients via the [dynamic client registration](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg-management-01) protocol.

+<div class="alert alert-warning"><strong>Use Discovery</strong><p>The above endpoints
+are not strictly defined in the OpenID Connect specification.
+The CAS software may choose to change URL endpoints at any point in time.
+Do <strong>NOT</strong> hardcode these endpoints in your application configuration.
+Instead, use the Dynamic Discovery endpoint and parse the discovery document to discover the endpoints.</p></div>

 ## Configuration